AnniesAnalytics/Python-codes/README.md

 The ["Cleaning Files"](https://github.com/AnniesAnalytics/Python-codes/blob/main/Cleaning%20Files) script is one I actually run intermittently with one of my customers who has to do a lot of manual data entry.

+# Scripts for Making Dirty Data for my Book/ Portfolio
+Want to see my conversation with Chat-GPT to make a Python script to dirty up data (that I had created, using ChatGPT and Python)?
+[Here](https://chat.openai.com/share/46a41a2d-99a0-4f61-8343-1b2a233817fc) is a link to the conversation.